East Java: Sports

 CLS Knights, most famous professional basketball club in Indonesia.

 East Java is the province with the highest number of professional football clubs in Indonesia and also province with clubs in top division league.
 By 2023–24 Liga 1 (Indonesia), Indonesian First League clubs from East Java are Persik, Madura United, Arema, and Persebaya.
 Arema and Persebaya are football clubs from East Java who have become top teams in Indonesia by repeatedly winning championships and national competitions and often as representatives of Indonesia in AFC Champions League and AFC Cup between clubs in Asia.

 East Java once hosted the Indonesian National Games (Pekan Olahraga Nasional), namely PON VII in 1969, and PON XV in 2000, and became the overall champion of PON in 2000, and 2008.
 Since 1996 the East Java Football Team always won medals gold was included in 2008, and was recorded as the fourth gold medal received consecutively.

 East Java has several professional basketball clubs, mainly in Surabaya.
 The famous basketball clubs namely CLS Knights Indonesia and Pacific Cesar Surabaya.
 East Java is also the venue for several bicycle racing events namely Tour de East Java and Tour de Ijen.

 Other sports such as volleyball in East Java also have superior clubs, namely Surabaya Samator and Gresik Petrokimia Pupuk Indonesia.
-Apart from that, in the futsal sport there are two well-known clubs, namely Bintang Timur Surabaya and Unggul FC Malang.
+Apart from that, in the futsal sport there are two well-known clubs, namely Bintang Timur Surabaya Futsal Club and Unggul Futsal Club.
 In badminton, there is the Surya Naga Surabaya club which also contributes a number of national badminton athletes.